 Through each of these gifts, you’ll find a blend of tradition and artistry that reflects the spirit of Klagenfurt and Austria.
 Choosing a gift from the Christkindlmarkt means bringing home a piece of this special place and its festive traditions.

-Visit Klagenfurt has information regarding events, day trips, outdoor activities and the best ways to experience Klagenfurt at Christmas.
+Visit Klagenfurt is the official website for visiting Klagenfurt.
+It has information regarding events, day trips, outdoor activities and the best ways to experience Klagenfurt at Christmas.

 Sustainable Travel Tips

 Our choices have an environmental and social impact on the places we visit.
-When visiting the Christmas markets in Klagenfurt, keeping sustainability in mind is important.
+Keeping sustainability in mind when visiting the Christmas markets in Klagenfurt is important.

 Implement some or all of these responsible travel measures during your visit.